 An example of a physical stop loss is when a trader places an actual offsetting order at the stop loss price.
 For example, if a trader shorted the AUDUSD at 0.7530 and placed a stop loss at 0.76, the trader is risking 70 pips.
 If the offer/ask price reaches 0.76 the stop loss will be executed, buying the AUDUSD to close out the short position.

 When you place a new order in most forex trading platforms, it will ask you for a stop loss.
 You can type in the price you want your stop loss to be placed at.
-Some let you do it in pips, other requires a price.
+Some let you do it in pips, others require a price.

 To Use or Not Use a Stop Loss